 Open Link Styles

-Curb Chain – Curb chains are oval cables where each chain link has been twisted or “curbed” so the entire chain length lies flat against the body.
+Curb – Curb chains are oval cables where each chain link has been twisted or “curbed” so the entire chain length lies flat against the body.
+Look for variations of the curb chain such as twisted and marquise styles too.

 - Parallel – A common variation of the curb chain is the parallel curb where two links side by side are used in each link position.